 Key production standards in the medical industry

-There are 4 key ISO standards that enable one to complete the requirements included in the EU’s MDR and IVDR regulations (in Assel we operate according to every of the following norms –you can find more about it here.
+There are 4 key ISO standards that enable one to complete the requirements included in the EU’s MDR and IVDR regulations (in Assel we operate according to every of the following norms – you can find more about it on our medical industry market.

 - quality management system for medical devices ISO 13485